 - In Denmark, 16 percent of all trips—and 25 percent of trips less than 3 miles—are made by bike.

-- As in North America, urban areas see more cycling than rural, and it's estimated that 50 percent of Copenhagen residents bike to work or school.
+- As in North America, urban areas see more cycling than rural—even then, it's estimated that half of Copenhagen residents bike to work or school.

-- Bike ownership is another big indicator; 90 percent of Denmark's population own a bike while only 56 percent own a car.
+- Bike ownership is another big indicator of ubiquitous bicycling culture: 90 percent of Denmark's population own a bike while only 56 percent own a car.

 The situation is similar in the Netherlands.